 The 2017 TTC index, which covered 136 countries and their economies for its report, measures their competitiveness on three key areas which are, regulatory framework; business environment and infrastructure; and human, cultural, and natural resources.
 These 3 key sub-indexes collectively measure competitiveness of each country on 14 key parameters.
 These are, policy rules and regulations; air transport infrastructure; ground transport infrastructure; tourism infrastructure; price competitiveness in the T&T industry; ICT infrastructure; prioritization of travel and tourism; human resources; safety and security; health and hygiene; environmental sustainability; affinity for travel and tourism; natural resources; and cultural resources.

 Thus travel and tourism can give boost to the economy in terms of consumer spending, job creation and more.
-For developing, emerging economies or where growth is slow, this sector can provide a great push as the travelers are from all over the world for example, from developed and mature countries with better spending powers.
-The currency differences can also boost travel to developing countries with depreciated currencies.
+For developing and emerging countries tourism can provide a great push to the economy.

 This sector is driving growth in industries, in fact pushing those industries and economies to do better.
 This uniqueness of travel and tourism and its impact can be said to be more pronounced in the business travel segment.
 Thus, tourism as a while and within it MICE or business events are, or could be, a significant factor in developing world-class infrastructure and level of services.